Everything you Need to Know about Xeriscaping in Central Texas

 Pitfalls to Avoid

-- The "Rock Scape": Covering the whole yard in rock without enough plants creates a heat reflector that can bake your house.
+- The “Rock Scape”: Covering the entire yard in rock without enough plants can create a heat-reflecting surface that makes the space less comfortable.

 Ready to Transform Your Yard?